-Josie is a researcher-practitioner on business and peace with over 15 years of experience working with international public and private sector actors in the realms of conflict prevention, peacebuilding and mediation.
-She holds a PhD from the University of Oxford on the role of local business actors in peace mediation.
+Josie is the Chief Executive Officer (CEO) and Founder of TrustWorks.
+Josie’s expertise lies in supporting businesses and investors to operate in ways that are conflict-sensitive and peace-promoting; she has over 15 years of experience working with public and private sector actors in fragile and conflict-affected settings.
+Josie holds a PhD from the University of Oxford on the role of licit and illicit business actors in the dynamics of conflict and peace.

 Since 2013, at TrustWorks, Josie has been responsible for leading all TrustWorks’ programmes, fostering unconventional partnerships and complex collaboration to resolve challenges in diverse locations globally.
 For example, she has designed, led and implemented extensive training and mentoring programmes on conflict-sensitivity and trust-building for business professionals in Africa in some of the most challenging contexts in the world; she has also provided extensive support to the design and implementation of dialogue processes on natural-resource related conflicts.
 In East Africa, she served as a team leader for complex country-wide analytical/research engagements involving international and local teams on the political economy of extractives.